watsonyanghx/CNN_LSTM_CTC_Tensorflow/README.md

 1. TensorFlow 1.2

-2. Opecv3 (Not a must, used to read images.)
+2. Opecv3 (Not a must, used to read images).

 3. Numpy